glenbraun/CollaborativeLicense/README.md

 _**NOTE**: This license is a work in progress and has **NOT** been reviewed by **ANY** legal professionals.
 Do **NOT** use this license other than under your own risk and for the purposes of experimentation._

 # How the License Works
-The collaborative license is part of a larger vision for a revenue sharing business model intended for use on consensus-based compute platforms such as RChain or Ethereum.
+The cooperative license is part of a larger vision for a revenue sharing business model intended for use on consensus-based compute platforms such as RChain or Ethereum.
 While it isn't absolutely necessary to use a smart contracting system with the capability of sending and receiving value through code, it is a helpful framework to understand how the model works.

 ![Contract as a License](LicenseDiagram.png )